IBM/SpectrumScaleTools/ece_os_readiness/README.md

 [ INFO  ] c72f4m5u17 socket 0x0048 has 10 core[s]
 [ INFO  ] c72f4m5u17 socket 0x0044 has 10 core[s]
-[ INFO  ] c72f4m5u17 has a total of 20 cores which complies with the requirements to support ECE [ INFO  ] c72f4m5u17 Red Hat Enterprise Linux Server 7.9 is a supported OS to run ECE [ INFO  ] c72f4m5u17 is checking package required by this tool [ INFO  ] c72f4m5u17 has sqlite installed as expected [ INFO  ] c72f4m5u17 has numactl-libs installed as expected
+[ INFO  ] c72f4m5u17 has a total of 20 cores which complies with the requirements to support ECE [ INFO  ] c72f4m5u17 is running Red Hat Enterprise Linux Server 7.9 [ INFO  ] c72f4m5u17 is checking package required by this tool [ INFO  ] c72f4m5u17 has sqlite installed as expected [ INFO  ] c72f4m5u17 has numactl-libs installed as expected